acharraggi/Pushbot/README.md

 - 4" tetrix wheels on the rear;
 - 4" omni-wheels on the front;
 - a Rev Control Hub and battery;
-- a Logitech C270 webcam.
+- a Logitech C270 webcam;
+- a Rev Color Sensor V3.

 For the CENTERSTAGE game a "plow" was added to the front that let's the robot push pixels onto the spike marks.